gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 While the main data fields are set in the Data Table, you can add more fields in the table's `Details` section.

 We can organize the data fields into sections.
-For example, add information related to the object itself and its source image.
+For example, we can add information related to the object itself and its source image.

 ![Set the objects Data Table main information](images/builder_data_table_details.png)